a-b-street/osm2streets/tests/README.md

 old and new version, and decide if the changes are acceptable or not.

 1. Run `cargo test --release` to test your current changes
-2. Manually verify any diffs.
+2. Manually verify any diffs using `street-explorer`.
 Commit the ones that are intentional.
 3. Push your changes

 ## Adding new test cases